cliveportman/fb/readme.md

 ## Specific examples
 ### Wards
-This is a polygon layer, so requires name, geometry, a colour column and any of the optional columns.
+This is a polygon layer, so requires name and geometry.
 Not all data is available for the Wards, so expect just descriptions and the three CYP columns only.

-> Latest CSV is missing colour values so waiting for updated version.
+> It looks like there are no individual colour values for the wards, so just choose a colour

+### Districts
+Polygon layer, but provided geometries in latest CSV are truncated within cell.
+> Waiting for Sava to send updated CSV without truncations

+### Counties
+This is a polygon layer, so requires name and geometry.
+I can't find any other data for the counties.
+Working.
+> It looks like there are no individual colour values for the wards, so just choose a colour

+### LSOAs
+Polygon layer, geometries need converting to json arrays using template we've built.
+Need to better understand what this is showing, though - is Sava under the impression the map is used for navigation here?
+Because that's no longer the case.